marioizquierdo/jquery.serializeJSON/README.md

 </form>
 ```

-Will serialize by default like this:
+Serializes like this by default:

 ```javascript
 $('form').serializeJSON();
 // returns => {'arr': {'0': 'foo', '1': 'var', '5': 'inn' }}
 ```

-Which is how the Rack [parse_nested_query](http://codefol.io/posts/How-Does-Rack-Parse-Query-Params-With-parse-nested-query) method behaves (remember that serializeJSON input name format is inspired by Rails parameters, that use that Rack method).
+Which is how the Rack [parse_nested_query](http://codefol.io/posts/How-Does-Rack-Parse-Query-Params-With-parse-nested-query) method behaves (remember that serializeJSON input name format is inspired by Rails parameters, that are parsed using this Rack method).

-But if you feel like you want to interpret integers as array indexes, use the option `useIntKeysAsArrayIndex`:
+But to interpret integers as array indexes, use the option `useIntKeysAsArrayIndex`:

 ```javascript
 $('form').serializeJSON({useIntKeysAsArrayIndex: true});